Translate / Traducir

 Alcazar invested in the Banco Mercantil Mexicano in 1881, with $10,000 in the name of Stallforth, Alcázar y Compañía and $8,000 on his own account.
 He also held shares in the Banco Nacional Mexicano and was president of its Guanajuato branch in 1882.
 He helped found the Banco de San Luis Potosí in 1889, which set up branches in León and Celaya, and the Banco de Jalisco in 1898.
 In 1899 he was one of the concessionaires for the Banco Central Mexicano, in Mexico City, and was one of the founding shareholders of the Banco de Guanajuato in 1900He took 50 shares of $100, Stallforth, Alcázar y Compañía 174 and his son, Ramón Alcázar Ibargüengoitia, another 50.

 In 1883 Stallforth, Alcazar & Compañía issued a series of six denominations (5c, 10c, 20c, 30c, 40c and 50c), printed by the Kendall Bank Note Company of New York.
-The notes having a small control letter, ranging from A to L, just before the number, showing that they were printed in sheets of twelve, and, for some reason (security?), started at G 01.
+The notes have a small control letter, ranging from A to L, just before the number, showing that they were printed in sheets of twelve, and, for some reason (security?), starting at G 01.

 Stalforth 5c 353